PhilLockett/Enigma2/README.md

 ## User Guide
 Selected settings and states will be maintained from one session to the next.
-This means that whatever state Enigma is in (rotor settings, rotor offsets, plugboard connections etc.) are saved to "Settings.dat" when the application is shutdown.
-The next time Enigma is executed, these settings are loaded ready to continue from where it left off.
+This means that whatever state Enigma2 is in (rotor settings, rotor offsets, plugboard connections etc.) are saved to "Settings.dat" when the application is shutdown.
+The next time Enigma2 is executed, these settings are loaded ready to continue from where it left off.

 ### Reflector Set-Up